1956 Mille Miglia: Race

 When Castellotti arrived back in Brescia, he had more than a ten-minute advantage over Collins.
-With Musso in third, Fangio in fourth and Gendebien fifth completing a top five clean sweep for Ferrari.
-Maserati experienced a debacle with only Jean Behra making back to Brescia after making several repairs on his way to 20th overall.
-Behind the Ferrari, were three Mercedes of Paul von Metternich, Wolfgang Seidel and Jacques Pollet, in sixth, seventh and eighth respectively.
-Cabianca would eventually finish in ninth after a spirited drive.
-Reiss was plagued by engine problems late in the race, arrived in tenth.
-Castellotti reached Brescia at 17:25; 11 hours and 37 minutes after he left Brescia at 05:48, arriving with an average speed of 85.403 mph.
+Musso was in third place, Fangio in fourth and Gendebien in fifth, completing a top-five clean sweep for Ferrari.
+Maserati experienced a debacle, with only Jean Behra making it back to Brescia.
+He had had to make several repairs on the way and finished 20th overall.
+Behind the Ferraris, were the three Mercedes of Paul von Metternich, Wolfgang Seidel and Jacques Pollet, in sixth, seventh and eighth places, respectively.
+Cabianca would eventually finish in ninth place after a spirited drive.
+Reiss, who was plagued by engine problems late in the race, arrived in tenth place.
+Castellotti reached Brescia at 17:25, 11 hours and 37 minutes after leaving Brescia at 05:48.
+He completed the race at an average speed of 85.403 mph.

 Classification

 Official Results

 Of the 365 starters, 182 were classified as finishers.
-Therefore, only a selection of notably racers has been listed below.
+Therefore, only a selection of notable racers has been listed below.

 Class Winners are in Bold text.